AuzL-CDN/project-ingot-535e5cfc/docs/GitHub-Deployment-Workflow.md

 ---

-## 🔗 Connecting to GitHub from Lovable

-### Option 1: Create New Repository from Lovable

-1. **In Lovable Editor**:
    - Click the **GitHub** button in the top-right corner
    - Select **Connect to GitHub**
-   - Authorize the Lovable GitHub App
    - Select your GitHub account/organization
    - Click **Create Repository**

 2. **Repository Created**:
-   - Lovable automatically creates a new repository
    - Initial commit includes all current code
    - Repository is connected for bidirectional sync